GRAPHIC-European soccer's Messi finances | Sports-Games

 The departure of six-time Ballon d'Or winner Lionel Messi from Barcelona has confirmed what many fans have feared for years - star player wages are now so stratospheric that they risk bankrupting even the grandest clubs.
 The charts below show some of the mind-boggling numbers involved in the world's richest leagues, where the financial strains are most acute, and how COVID-19 has compounded the problems.

-Deloitte estimates that Chelsea's debt would be 1.3 billion pounds and the largest in the Premier League if 'soft loans' from owner Roman Abramovich were included.
-The firms also estimate cumulative net debt held by Premier League clubs reached a record of almost 4 billion pounds ($5.56 billion) in 2019/20, up from 3.5 billion in 2018/19 and 2.9 billion in 2017/18.
+Deloitte estimates that Chelsea's debt would be 1.3 billion pounds ($1.8 billion) and the largest in the Premier League if 'soft loans' from owner Roman Abramovich were included.
+The firms also estimate cumulative net debt held by Premier League clubs reached a record of almost 4 billion pounds in 2019/20, up from 3.5 billion in 2018/19 and 2.9 billion in 2017/18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)